-Also with Gollum's ordeal in Mordor at the hands of Sauron's torturers ... we never find out exactly what they did to him, just that he is afraid to the point of psychosis of entering Mordor again.
+Gollum's ordeal in Mordor at the hands of Sauron's torturers ... we never find out exactly what they did to him, just that he is afraid to the point of psychosis of entering Mordor again.

-Not to mention the origin story of the orcs ... it's difficult to put words what an elf would have to go through to fall that far.
+The origin story of the orcs ... it's difficult to put words what an elf would have to go through to fall that far.

-The wars between the Valar and Morgoth are also skimmed over, mostly because the sheer scale of the forces involved are impossible to visualise.
+The wars between the Valar and Morgoth are skimmed over, mostly because the sheer scale of the forces involved are impossible to visualise.

 In The Hobbit, Bilbo bonks his head at the beginning of the Battle of Five Armies (the climax of the book) and misses the whole darn thing.
 This is convenient for the animated version, which didn't have the budget for a full-scale battle scene.

 And then in The Lord of the Rings, the same thing happens to Pippin.
 And he has to be told the whole battle by his comrades when he wakes up.

 In Edgar Allan Poe's short story "The Cask of Amontillado", the narrator Montresor complains of "a thousand injuries" inflicted on him by Fortunato before sealing him in a catacomb to starve to death.
 Since Fortunato treats Montresor as a friend, and Montresor's behavior is rather unbalanced, it's implied that the injuries were either trivial or completely imagined.
 Fortunato slips several snide insults into his conversation with Montresor in the story, particularly concerning the falling grace of the Montresor house, so it's also possible these "injuries" were insults along that line.